Lionella Pyryeva

 Lionella Pyryeva (15 March 1938 in Odesa, Ukraine; birth name Skirda and present name Strizhenova) is a retired Soviet actress.
 She is known for her roles in The Brothers Karamazov (1969), in the role of Grushenka, Wind of Freedom (1961) and The Light of a Distant Star (1964).
 In 1991, she was awarded the Honored Artist of the RSFSR award.

-She initially married the famous Soviet film director and screenwriter Ivan Pyryev.
-He was more than 36 years her senior.
-After Pyerev had died, she married in 1976 Oleg Strizhenov, a film and stage actor like her.
+She initially married the famous Soviet film director and screenwriter Ivan Pyryev, more than 36 years her senior.
+After Pyerev had died, she married Oleg Strizhenov, a fellow film and stage actor, in 1976.